avanderw/todo-txt-agenda/README.md

 # Todo.txt agenda view

-This is a simple script to generate an agenda view from todo.txt files.
+This is a simple script to generate an agenda view from multiple todo.txt files.
-It will read all files listed in the file passed into the first argument `TODO_FILES`.
+It will read all files listed in the file passed into the first argument.
-It will look for due: tags and sort them by date.
+It will look for `due:` tags and sort them by date.

 The todos will then be presented in the following format:

 ```text
 Weekly Agenda